marekmaskarinec/klak/spec.md

 ### numbers

-Numbers are ints or real (decimal point) numbers.
+Numbers are floats numbers.
-Ints can be written as binary, decimal or hexadecimal.
+You can write them as hexadecimal.

 ### characters

 Characters represent one ascii character or a hex number.
-They support c's escape sequences and some other word representations.
+They also support word representations (newline, space and tab).

 Examples:
 ```
 #a
 #B
-#\t
 #space
 #SPACE
 ##